On the profinite fundamental group of a connected Grothendieck topos

 \begin{lma} For each topological space $B$, the locally constant objects of the topos $\Sh(B)$ of set-valued sheaves on $B$ correspond to covering spaces of $B$.\end{lma}

 \begin{proof}The equivalence between the categories of local homeomorphisms $E\to B$ and of sheaves on $B$, restricts to an equivalence between the categories of coverings $E\to B$ and of \emph{locally trivial} sheaves on $B$.
-Since any object of $\Sh(E)$ is a quotient of a sum of subterminal objects, \emph{locally constant} sheaves can be trivialised by open covers of the terminal object, and are thus \emph{locally trivial}.\end{proof}
+Since any object of $\Sh(B)$ is a quotient of a sum of subterminal objects, \emph{locally constant} sheaves can be trivialised by open covers of the terminal object, and are thus \emph{locally trivial}.\end{proof}

-\begin{rmk} A topos is called \emph{localic} if it is generated by its subterminal objects, or equivalently, if it is generated by its locally trivial objects.
-The previous proof shows that in a localic topos, locally constant objects are locally trivial.
-A \emph{Galois topos} is a locally connected topos generated by locally constant objects.
-A Galois topos is thus localic if and only if locally constant objects are locally trivial.\end{rmk}
+\begin{rmk} A topos is called \emph{localic} if it is generated by its subterminal objects or, equivalently, by its locally trivial objects.
+The previous proof shows that in a localic topos, locally constant objects are the same as locally trivial objects.\end{rmk}

 \begin{prp} Locally constant objects of a Grothendieck topos are decidable.\end{prp} \begin{proof}Constant objects are decidable since all sets are decidable and the inverse image functor preserves decidable objects.
 Finite sums of decidable objects are decidable by Lemma \ref{decidable}(1).
 A general sum can be written as filtered colimit of finite sums.
 In a Grothendieck topos, filtered colimits commute with finite limits.
 It follows that general sums of decidable objects are decidable.
-Let $X$ be a locally constant object and $(U_i)_{i\in I}$ a cover of $1$ such that $X\times U_i$ is constant in $E/U_i$ for each $i\in I$.
-Putting $U=\sum_{i\in I} U_i$, we thus get an epimorphism $U\onto 1$ such that $X\times U$ is a decidable object of $E/U$.
-Since epimorphisms induce surjective geometric morphisms between slice categories, Lemma \ref{surjection} implies that $X$ is decidable.\end{proof}
+Let $X$ be a locally constant object and $(U_i)_{i\in I}$ a cover of $1$ such that $X\times U_i$ is constant in $\Ee/U_i$ for each $i\in I$.
+Putting $U=\sum_{i\in I} U_i$, we thus get an epimorphism $U\onto 1$ such that $X\times U$ is a decidable object of $\Ee/U$.
+Since epimorphisms induce implicative surjections between slice categories, Lemma \ref{surjection} implies that $X$ is decidable.\end{proof}